GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Experiment: Object 3D Reconstruction

 \subsection{Data Collection}

-We collect one GelSight video per object for qualitative analysis on a set of 15 real-world objects, including $3$ tool handles, $6$ common food items, $4$ rocks and fossils, and $2$ textured objects.
+We collect one GelSight video per object for qualitative analysis on a set of 15 real-world objects, including $3$ tool handles, $7$ common food items, $4$ rocks and fossils, and $1$ textured object.
 The smallest object is Seed (\(8\,mm \times 8\,mm \times 8\,mm\)), and the largest is Avocado (\(85\,mm \times 61\,mm \times 58\,mm\)).
 All objects have at least some surface texture, with the smoothest being the handle of a wooden spoon.
 Video durations range from $1$ to $30$ minutes.
 Fig. \ref{fig:reconstruction_result} shows each object with its size and video duration.
 For quantitative analysis, we use 5 object models with known ground-truth geometries.
 Each model is 3D-printed in two sizes using a Form 3+ printer, with a reported average dimensional deviation of up to 0.1\,mm, resulting in a total of 10 printed objects.
 The smallest and largest objects are a Seed and Lime with a diameter of about 9\,mm and 30\,mm, respectively.
 All data are collected in an ``in-the-wild" setup, where we manually hold both the object and the GelSight Mini sensor (Fig. \ref{fig:reconstruction_setup}) during scanning.
 Contact breaks and re-initializations are common during data collection, sometimes exceeding 100 occurrences per object.
-Scanning paths are guided by real-time reconstruction feedback, which may become laggy after approximately $10$ minutes due to the growing size of the displayed mesh.
-In such cases, we perform multiple shorter scans and merge the resulting videos into a single sequence for reconstruction.
+Scanning paths are guided by real-time reconstruction visualization, which the operator uses to adjust sensor movement during scanning.
+For very long scans, we segment data collection into consecutive 10-minute scans and fuse the resulting tactile videos into a single sequence for reconstruction.